Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Methods

 \subsubsection{NEXI}

 NEXI is a two-compartment biophysical model based on the anisotropic Kärger model for a coherent fiber tract.
-The Kärger model assumes that the exchange is barrier-limited, i.e. $l_c^2\ll D_i \cdot \tau_{i-e}$, where $l_c$ is the characteristic size of the intra-neurite compartment and $\tau_{i-e}$ is the residence time within the intra-neurite compartment before exchanging to the extra-neurite one \citep{fieremans_monte_2010,karger_nmr_1985}.
-Neurites are modeled as a collection of isotropically oriented sticks, neglecting branching, finite processes and undulations \citep{palombo_sandi_2020,olesen_diffusion_2022}.
-These sticks are characterized by a signal fraction $f$ and diffusivity along the neurites $D_{i}$.
-The extra-neurite space is modeled as isotropic Gaussian diffusion with diffusivity $D_e < D_i$.
+The Kärger model assumes that the exchange is barrier-limited, i.e. $l_c^2\ll D_{n}^{\|} \cdot \tau_{i-e}$, where $l_c$ is the characteristic size of the intra-neurite compartment, $D_{n}^{\|}$ is the parallel diffusivity within neurites, and $\tau_{i-e}$ is the residence time within the intra-neurite compartment before exchanging to the extra-neurite one \citep{fieremans_monte_2010,karger_nmr_1985}.
+Neurites are modeled as a collection of isotropically oriented sticks, neglecting branching, finite processes and undulations \citep{palombo_sandi_2020,olesen_diffusion_2022}, with a signal fraction $f_n$.
+The extra-neurite space is modeled as isotropic Gaussian diffusion with diffusivity $D_e < D_{n}^{\|}$.
 Water exchange between these two compartments is captured by a characteristic exchange time $t_{ex}$.
 The total diffusion signal is modeled as the spherical mean of kernel $\mathcal{K}$:

 with